 The wooded, castle-topped hill of Montjuïc looms over Barcelona Harbour on the south-west side of the city.
 Standing 173 metres high, the hill is an ever-present sight and a stunning place to visit at any time of day.
 Around its slopes will you see the park and stadium from the 1992 Olympic Games.
 My friend who lives in Barcelona likes to come here for a morning run with a view among the trees and pathways.

 Montjuïc springs to life every evening with a light and colour show at its Magic Fountain, which is free for the public to attend.
-You definitely need to experience this at least once during your stay!
+It’s one of the best free things to do in Barcelona, and you definitely need to experience it at least once during your stay!
 The site is easy to reach from central Barcelona on the L1 metro line.